Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

 Action: Before exiting the trance, create a physical or mental anchor to solidify your suggestion.

-Purpose: Anchors provide a fast, efficient means of accessing the beneficial state of relaxation and focus when you need it most outside of your formal practise session.
+Purpose: Anchors provide a fast, efficient means of accessing the beneficial state of relaxation and focus when you need it most outside of your formal practice session.

 Step 6: Re-alerting and Integration (The Exit)